liewfuteck/terraform-aws-waf/README.md

 > **Cloud-hosted web environment on AWS with WAF configured for OWASP Top 10 detection/blocking, including SQLi, XSS, and automated bot traffic.**

+---

 ## Architecture

+Below is the Terraform resource graph for this infrastructure:

 ```
 Internet